sazzer/graphql-tester/README.md

 Example
 -------
 This example works against the live SWAPI Implementation available on http://graphql-swapi.parseapp.com.
+There is a real test, using [Mocha](http://mochajs.org) and [Chai](http://chaijs.com) for this under test/swapi/simple-swapi.tests.js

 ```javascript
 import {tester} from 'graphql-tester';